 End of an era.
 Euskaltel-Euskadi is set to close its doors at the end of the 2013 season, after failing to secure sufficient sponsorship funds to continue.
 Spain’s financial crisis ends the Basque team’s 19-year association with top-flight cycling.
-The riders and team staff now told that they must look elsewhere.
+The riders and team staff were now told that they must look elsewhere.

-During the Tour de France 2013 in July, the Basque team announced that they were pursuing additional sponsorship after telecommunications company Euskaltel, which has backed the team since late 1997, revealed it could no longer back due to the economic crisis in Spain.
+During the Tour de France 2013 in July, the Basque team announced that they were pursuing additional sponsorship after telecommunications company Euskaltel, which has backed the team since late 1997, revealed it could no longer be back due to the economic crisis in Spain.